Discover, assess, and migrate Amazon Web Services (AWS) VMs to Azure

 Note

-Automatic shutdown isn't supported while migrating AWS virtual machines.
+Automatic shutdown isn't supported while migrating AWS VMs.

 4. A migration job starts for the VM.
-You can view the job status by clicking the notification bell icon on the top right of the portal page or by going to the jobs page of the Migration and modernization tool (Click Overview on the tool tile > Select Jobs from the left menu).
+You can view the job status by selecting the notification bell icon on the top right of the portal page.
+You can also go to the Jobs page of the Migration and modernization tool.
+(Select Overview on the tool tile and select Jobs from the left menu.)

 5. After the job finishes, you can view and manage the VM from the Virtual Machines page.